Architectural Engineering MEng

 Other qualifications | UK and EU/international

-Civil engineering is at the forefront of improving the way we live.
-Whether it's providing the facilities that keep our day-to-day lives running smoothly - from roads and railways to clean water supplies - or working to meet the ever-changing needs of our society in the areas of sustainability, renewable energy and climate change, you'll be helping to create and protect the world we live in.
+Civil and structural engineering is at the forefront of improving the way we live.
+Whether it's providing the facilities that keep our day-to-day lives running smoothly - from roads and railways to clean water supplies - or working to meet the ever-changing needs of our society in the areas of sustainability, renewable energy and climate change - by designing innovative buildings, you'll be helping to create and protect the world we live in.

 Our courses will make you the kind of engineer the world needs right now; forward-thinking, interdisciplinary, environmentally conscious, and capable of the kind of complex thinking our rapidly changing society needs.
 Wherever you choose to start your career, you'll be in demand.

-We're eighth in the UK for civil engineering, according to the Times Good University Guide 2020, and seventh according to the Complete University Guide 2020.
-Our research is internationally recognised.
+We're in the UK top ten for civil engineering, according to The Times UK University Rankings 2024.
+Our research is internationally recognised, with 96% of our research rated as world-leading or internationally excellent, according to the Research Excellence Framework 2021 (REF2021).
 Industry and government value our expertise.

 Our industry partners contribute to teaching through lectures, design classes, projects and site visits.
 We work with leading consultants, contractors and specialist civil engineering companies to provide industrial opportunities for a number of students each year.
 We also have industrial tutors and professionals who mentor our first-year students.